LostArrows27/anime-subtitle-player/README.md

 ## TODO

 Todays:

-- [ ] Title bar when hover like youtube
-- [ ] Change ion-icon to react icon
+- [x] Change ion-icon to react icon

 Other:

 - [ ] Add dowload screenshot with sub or not sub
 - [ ] only access to main UI after upload video or subtitle (with modal)
 - [ ] Add ui when there's no video